Kedoodle/kedoodle.github.io/notes/pluralsight/csharp-clean-coding-principles.md

 The body of a `try` block in a `try-catch` statement should be extracted out into its own function, making it clear what is being attempted, and what handling should happen if unsuccessful.

+# Classes

+Classes should act like headings which signal what kind of related methods should be inside.
+The methods should relate to a single, clear responsibility.
+There are several reasons for creating a class:
+1. **New concept**: When there is an object that we wish to model, it makes sense to create a class to represent the object.
+The object can be an abstract or a real-world concept.
+Classes which represent abstract concepts are especially valuable, as the provide a concrete representation of the concept.
+2. **Low cohesion**: If the methods within an existing class are largely unrelated to one another, this is an indicator that the class should be split into several smaller classes with single responsibilities.
+Watch out for standalone methods and fields which don't interact with other methods and fields of the class; these methods are an indicator of low cohesion.
+If we are changing one class often in source control, it might signal the need to refactor into separate classes with higher cohesion.
+3. **Promote reuse**: Smaller, more targeted classes are easier to digest and reuse, especially because they do one thing.
+4. **Reduce complexity**: Once a part of the problem is solved, the solution details can be hidden away into a class so that the reader no longer has to keep it in mind.
+We can trust that the class does what it is supposed to do and move onto a different part of the problem.
+5. **Clarify parameters**: A group of related variables can be converted into something more concrete in the form of a class, making them easier to work with.

+# Primitive obsession

+Passing a bunch of related primitives as parameters to a method usually shows the need for a class with the primitives as properties.
+Lumping these related data items helps the reader to conceptualise along with the code.
+The relationship becomes explicit, rather than requiring the user to make the connection.
+If another property is later added to the encapsulating class, we no long have to change the method signature for every method that requires the use of the new property.
+The use of a reference aids maintenance as we are now able to search for uses of the class rather than separate primitives.

+# Proximity principle

+Reading is naturally done top to bottom.
+We can aid readability by placing related code nearby.
+This helps the reader find the method being called easily, and prevents unnecessary scrolling.
+Methods can only be placed once, but can be called several times, but generally we should strive to keep the method definitions nearby their usage.

+# The outline rule

+Our code should have multiple levels of abstraction so that it looks like an outline.
+We can then read code at our desired level of abstraction, and only at the lowest level do we see the actual implementation details.